FlashInvaders, Pokémon Go, and Geocaching encourage you to explore and interact with the world around you.

 Most of the space invaders you find are of the classic sort like the first one below, but over the years they have become specialized and often elaborate.
 Here are some of my favorites:

 Paris is the motherlode of Invader tiles.
 They are everywhere so you don’t have to look too hard to find one.
 There’s even one at the top of the Eiffel Tower.
 And there are a LOT of fun ones, like Pink Panther, Totoro, the Cheshire Cat.
-I have a massive list for the next time I’m in Paris, and one of them is a giant mosaic of “Dr House” from the TV series on the side of a hospital.
-Want!
+I was recently in Paris and scored the giant mosaic of “Dr House” from the TV series on the side of a hospital:

 What’s the object of the game?
 Flash tiles for points.